 Our lawyers provide a full range of cost-effective immigration solutions to meet the needs of our agribusiness clients.
 We advise on global immigration strategies, obtain temporary and permanent visas for personnel (including L-1, E-2, H-1B, H-2A, H-2B, and TN as well as green cards) perform immigration-related due diligence for mergers & acquisitions, and assist with issues of immigration compliance (including Form I-9 and E-Verify.

 Transportation and Supply Chain

-With the shift to supply chain integration, we work with clients to think through the desired objectives, long-term effect, and inherent risks.
+With the shift to supply chain integration, we work with clients to think through the desired objectives, long-term effects, and inherent risks.
 We structure and negotiate contracts ranging from manufacturing and distribution, business process outsourcing, and warehousing and transportation to intellectual property combinations, licensing agreements, and marketing and sales.
 We handle barge shipping agreements, food and perishable product trucking and hauling agreements, and trucking compliance matters for farming and dairy operations.
-On the regulatory front, we advise clients on proper food handling and quality control measures relative to interstate and cross-border delivery of product.
+On the regulatory front, we advise clients on proper food handling and quality control measures relative to interstate and cross-border delivery of products.
 We have experience working with clients on food safety and quality control recalls.